 The financial result consists of the return for the company portfolios of Storebrand ASA, Storebrand Livsforsikring AS and SPP Pension & Försäkring AB (Other segment), while returns for the other company portfolios in the Group are a financial result within the segment which the business is associated with.
-Returns on company portfolios are classified as net income from financial assets and property for companies in the Group's income statement.
-The financial result also includes returns on customer assets relating to products within the insurance segment, and in the Group's income statement this item will be entered under net income from financial assets and property for customers.
-In the alternative income statement, the result before tax of some minor subsidiaries are included in the financial result, while in the Group's income statement, this is shown as other income, operating costs and other costs.
+Returns on company portfolios are classified as net income from financial assets and property for companies in the Group's statutory income statements.
+The financial result also includes returns on customer assets relating to products within the insurance segment, and in the Group's statutory income statements this item will be entered under net income from financial assets and property for customers.
+In the alternative income statement, the result before tax of some minor subsidiaries is included in the financial result, while in the Group's statutory income statements, this is shown as other income, operating costs and other costs.